Printavo is simple shop management software. We help you streamline your business, keep jobs moving forward and your team on the same page.

 You’ll find that customers that want reprints are often unhappy with the first job (and that’s why they’ve come to you for their order).
 If you get the print right, you’ll likely earn a long-term customer.
 That’s why finding their problems with the original print is so valuable.

 The reasoning is simple.
 You’ll have a much better idea about what you are working with – and can stop problems with art before they start.
-A pre-print checkup during the intake process prevents headaches and back-and-forth with the customer over their art.

-Here’s how to implement this: during the initial contact, task the customer with sending your shop their art.
+To implement this: during the initial contact, task the customer with sending your shop their art.
 Ask them to send an email with the file attached to your help desk system.
 If it’s a larger file, they’ll need to upload it to their preferred cloud storage service (Dropbox, Google Drive, Box) and send a sharable link to your shop.
-Don’t issue a quote until you have some idea about what’s involved with the art!

 If you spend some time during intake to communicate about the screen printing process, you can dramatically improve customer expectations.
 There’s a handful of topics that most customers don’t fully understand, but explaining them is an easy process.